 Pay attention to how your audience interacts with your posts.
 Look at likes, shares, comments, and other forms of engagement.
 Tools like Sermon Shots can help you track which sermon quote images resonate most:

-• High engagement on a specific style might indicate a preference for that design.
+High engagement in a specific style might indicate a preference for that design.

 Conduct Surveys